ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### B. Delete a Center-Machine mapping in the Center-Machine mapping Masterdata DB

-Upon receiving a request to delete a Center-Machine mapping with the input parameters (regcntr_id, machine_id) the system updates the is_deleted flag to true in the Center-Machine mapping DB against the input received
+Upon receiving a request to delete a Center-Machine mapping with the input parameters (regcntr_id, machine_id), the system updates the is_deleted flag to true in the Center-Machine mapping DB against the input received
 1. Validates if all required input parameters have been received as listed below for each specific request
 * regcntr_id - character (36) - Mandatory
 * machine_id - character (36) - Mandatory